jondcallahan/my-site/blog/abort-controller.md

 ---
 date: 2023-10-18
-title: You probaby have a race condition
+title: You probably have a race condition
 layout: layout-post.html
 tags: post
 description: How to prevent race conditions in react effects.